 All copy as provided to publication.
-'I just wanted to drop you an email to thank you for your excellent work on the NY piece – I really enjoyed it,' said Vicky Lane, Editor b.inspired by Brussels Airlines.
-'I look forward to working together again soon.'
-The story was chosen as the cover feature.
+‘I just wanted to drop you an email to thank you for your excellent work on the NY piece – I really enjoyed it,’ said Vicky Lane, editor of b.inspired by Brussels Airlines.
+‘I look forward to working together again soon.’
+The story was chosen for the cover feature.

 If you spend time with New Yorkers – or want to live like a local when you visit – you can’t avoid the city’s parks.
 From T’ai Chi classes at sun-up to free concerts in the evenings, in New York, park life is a way of life.
 Katie Treggiden reports on the innovative green spaces shaping the city.

 Fireflies fill the air as picnickers throw open their blankets and unpack their food to the sound of the New York Philharmonic Orchestra tuning up in Central Park.
 Cyclists and joggers circumnavigate the gathering crowds as the sun sets and the temperature drops.
 ‘I’m so happy to live in New York, just for this experience,’ says Koray Duman, principal of local architecture firm Büro Koray Duman, pushing his own bicycle as he speaks.
 Parks are the antidote to the chaos of the city that makes living here worthwhile.
 ‘You can step into Central Park and forget that you’re in one of the biggest cities in the world,’ says New York-based designer Brad Ascalon.
 ‘It is an 843-acre masterpiece.’
 But although Central Park is the city’s most well-known green space, pioneering new developments like the High Line and Domino Park are jostling for top spot in the city’s park scene.